 We provide regular software upgrades and ongoing support to our customers.
-On December 1, 2009, we began offering version 2 of ON SITE PHYSICAL INVENTORYTM.

 We have been providing consulting, customization and implementation, training, maintenance and support services to our customers since 1994.

 THIRD PARTY OFFERINGS

 Other Partner Relationships

 In addition to the sale of our core solutions and services, we intend to enter into marketing or co-marketing agreements with companies that offer services that are complementary to our offerings.
 We would market these complementary services to our customers and prospects and can earn a referral fee if these services are purchased.
 In some cases our marketing partner will be able to market our solutions to its customers and prospects and can earn a referral fee.
 At the present time, we have two marketing partners.
 They are Forsythe Solutions Group, Inc. and Total Site Solutions, Inc.